 Disposing of perennial weeds no-one wants on the compost bin.
 Like dandelion -thistle- dock and the worst by far probably bindweed- has always been a contentious issue. most plotholders resort to burning it- in the light of current issues an alternative may be to use a water butt to reduce it to a harmless soup which when dliuted can be used to feed future crops Roughly 1 cup dilution to a watering can of water ish!

 Please be aware this method may pong a bit initially so be sure to site the water butt in use well away from any seating area.

 At this time in the season SLUGS AND SNAILS present a particular poblem.
-Slug pellets are certainly effectve but they do have many downsides for the birds and hedgehogs who may consume thT
+Slug pellets are certainly effectve but they do have many downsides for the birds and hedgehogs who may inadvertantly consume them.

 'Lakeland' have a commercial solution in a plasic ring you fill with beer @£10 for 4 pack( RINGs not beer) not a cheap option- but a happy end for the slugs

 Bugs especially 'grenfly' HATE garlic. create a solution of a couple of crushed cloves soak in a litre of water and use a spray to treat infected plants Or plant your old sprouting garlic bulbs at the base of any infected plant.
 This is particularly effective on rose bushes.
 It also works to reduce the bitter pith you sometimes find in cooking apples plant a few garlic bulbs around the base of the tree and it seems to absorb this into the fruit to reduce those bitter brown flecks sometimes found in cooking apples giving a more pleasing filling for your apple pie (dont worry the apples DO NOT have any Garlic flavour)

 TENANCY AGREEMENT (Summary)

 This is a summary of the terms and conditions more relevant to the 'Woodfarm Lane site' a Full copy will be available to tenants on acceptance of the tenancy